iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ![Positive Negative](Image/PN.png)

+### Interpolation
+Making predictions inside the range of observed data.

 ### Extrapolation
-Making predictions outside the range of data due to the presence of outliers.
+Making predictions beyond the range of observed data due to the presence of outliers.

 ![Extrapolation](Image/Extrapolation.png)